 Washington State HOA Laws

-In Washington State, certain planned communities may be governed by a homeowners association (“HOA”).
+In Washington State, many planned communities are managed by a homeowners association (HOA).
 Their powers and responsibilities vary based on the property type and governing documents.

 Who Regulates HOAs in Washington?